status-im/help.status.im/docs/en/status-wallet/delete-your-wallet.md

 # Delete your wallet

 By design, any blockchain is decentralized and immutable.
 This means that once something is on a blockchain, it can't be deleted.
 That includes your wallet: once you get an address and make transactions, there's no way to delete your transaction history.

 As the name suggests, a blockchain is a chain of blocks.
-Deleting the blocks from your transaction would mean breaking off the entire chain that follows.
+Deleting all blocks that contain your transactions would mean breaking off the entire chain that follows.

 If you no longer need your Status Wallet, simply [send your leftover crypto to some other wallet address][send-crypto-to-someone-else] and uninstall the app.
 Remember that blockchains are pseudonymous: unless you sent crypto to your Status Wallet from a centralized crypto exchange, there's no way to trace your address to your real identity.